oconnor663/jacko.io/posts/async_futures.md

 There's an important compromise here: `poll` should do all the work that it can get done quickly, but it shouldn't make the caller wait for an answer.
-It should either return `Ready` immediately or return `Pending` immediately.[^immediately] This compromise is the key to "driving" many futures at the same time.
+It should either return `Ready` immediately or return `Pending` immediately.[^immediately] This compromise is the key to "driving" more than one future at the same time.
 It's what lets them make progress without blocking each other.

 [^immediately]: "Immediately" means that we shouldn't do any blocking sleeps or
     blocking IO a `poll` function or in an `async fn`.
 But when we're doing